Written byJessica Shee

 Share the mentioned quick fixes to help people who also run into the issue that Mac cannot recognize WD hard drive.

-2. Show the WD hard drive in the Finder and Desktop
+2. Show the WD hard drive up in the Finder and Desktop

 Sometimes, the hard drive is not showing up in Finder and on the desktop.
 Thus, you may think WD hard drive is not detected or recognized by Mac.
 The fact is that the WD drive has been detected by macOS but it is not set to display on Mac.